gzhytar/spendsentinel/docs/blueprint.md

 - Subtle animations that provide gentle feedback and guide the user through the app.
 Radix-UI animations will be used as a base.

 ## Tone guidelines:
-Use “invite” not “warn”, “notice” not “fail”, “parts” language sparingly outside psycho-education screens.
-Example: “A part noticed extra coffee runs ( +€24 this week ).
-Breathe, then decide.”
+Use "invite" not "warn", "notice" not "fail", "parts" language sparingly outside psycho-education screens.
+Example: "A part noticed extra coffee runs ( +€24 this week ).
+Breathe, then decide."

 ## Feature Specifications